sass/sass/proposal/color-4-new-spaces.md

 closely as possible, while maintaining support for legacy projects.
 In some cases, that required major changes to the way Sass handles colors:

-1. Channel values are no longer clamped to the gamut of a given color space.
+1. RGB channel values are no longer clamped to the gamut of a color space, except for the `hsl` and `hwb` spaces, which are unable to represent out-of-gamut colors.
 By default Sass will output CSS with out-of-gamut colors, because browsers can provide better gamut mapping based on the user device capabilities.
-   However, authors can use the provided `to-gamut()` function to enforce mapping a color into a specific gamut.
+However, authors can use the provided `color.to-gamut()` function to enforce mapping a color into a specific gamut.
 2. RGB channel values are no longer rounded to the nearest integer, since the spec now requires maintaining precision wherever possible.
 This is especially important in RGB spaces, where color distribution is inconsistent.